Skip to content

 You can access our counselling service at any stage of your experience with cancer.

-- Treatment decisions – it’s common to feel confused and anxious about treatments, side effects and how your life will change
+• Treatment decisions – it’s common to feel confused and anxious about treatments, side effects and how your life will change.

-No, the service is available to carers, family members and close friends.
+Our service is also available to carers, family members and close friends.
 Your emotional reaction may be different to that of your loved one.
-As a support person, it is important to look after your own physical and emotional wellbeing.
-Give yourself some time out and share your concerns with someone neutral such as a counsellor.

-- Please call 131120 and speak to a Cancer Council Nurse.
-The nurse will ask you some questions to work out whether our service is the one best suited for you at that time.
+The nurse will ask you some questions to work out whether our service is the one best suited for you, or your patient, at that time.
 If appropriate, they can refer to our counsellors.
-Once the referral has been made, one of the counsellors will contact you to arrange an appointment time.

-- For 24 hours crisis support call Lifeline on 13 11 14 or Beyond Blue on 1300 22 46 36.
+• For 24 hours crisis support visit Lifeline or call 13 11 14 or visit Beyond Blue or phone 1300 22 46 36.

 We're here.

-For more information or to make an appointment, call Cancer Council 13 11 20.
+For more information, call Cancer Council 13 11 20.